 Does your work require you to be on the phone and video conferences for a large part of the day?
 A spare bedroom, unused dining room or bedroom might be the best solution for you to avoid unwelcome visits from a toddler declaring they’ve ‘done a toilet’ as you attempt to close a deal.
 (We all remember the video that went viral of Professor Robert Kelly getting interrupted by his child during a BBC interview!)

-Alternatively, if, like me, you’re trying to run a small business from home while keeping an eye on your children, you might find that being separated from the potential chaos being created in your physical absence can lead to you running from your workspace every 5minutes to investigate what that crash, bang or indeed the mischievous silence was about!
+Alternatively, if, like me, you’re trying to run a small business from home whilst teaching and keeping an eye on your children, you might find that being separated from the potential chaos being created in your physical absence can lead to you running from your workspace every 5minutes to investigate what that crash, bang or indeed the mischievous silence was about!
 If this is the case your workspace might be better suited to being in your living room or kitchen.

 Positioning your workspace near a window or somewhere with lots of natural light has been proven to improve mood and productivity.
 A lack of it can have an adverse effect on your mood and focus, lower your concentration and make you feel tired.